Mealybugs on Coleus

 - 5

-Hold off on fertilizing until the infestation clears, since pushing even more of the soft, fast growth this plant is known for just gives mealybugs additional tissue to colonize during treatment.
+Hold off on fertilizing until the infestation is fully cleared, since pushing more of the soft growth mealybugs prefer works against treatment during this window.

 Prevention

-- Keep cuttings rooted in separate containers rather than a shared tray or jar, since mealybugs spread easily between plants sharing that setup
+- Keep cuttings rooted in separate containers rather than a shared jar or tray, since mealybugs spread easily between plants sharing that setup

-- Check growing tips and leaf joints closely, since that's where mealybugs concentrate on this fast-growing plant
+- Check growing tips and leaf joints closely and often, since that's where mealybugs concentrate on this fast-growing plant

-- Skip high-nitrogen feeds on a plant that's already naturally fast-growing — it doesn't need the extra push, and mealybugs benefit from that push more than the plant does
+- Skip heavy nitrogen feeding on a plant that's already naturally vigorous, since the extra-soft growth benefits mealybugs more than the plant

 Quick Summary